 The first masters work in this was department completed under the Department of Home Economics in 1961, with the thesis "Lipids in Relation to Atherosclerosis" by Velma Young.
 For a long time, the Department Masters degree was based in the Home Economics Department, but after the curriculum was updated in 1978, Dr. Tseng, Dr. Smith, Mrs. Jean Downes and Dr. McProud shifted their focus toward getting approval from the California State University (CSU) system for a Masters of Science.
 In 1981, the Master of Science degree curriculum in Nutritional Science was approved.
 Since 1980, all graduate students are required to complete a Masters Project or Thesis written in publication style to graduate.

 Incorporation of Packaging

 The Packaging Program began in the Division of Technology in 1981 under Don Betando as Department Chairperson.
 President Gail Fullerton asked him to develop a packaging program at SJSU based on the request of the members of the packaging industry.
 At the time there was no packaging program being offered west of the Mississippi.
 The Packaging Program joined the Department of Nutrition and Food Science in 1994 when its success was diminishing in the Division of Technology.
 Don Betando had stepped down as Department Chairperson of the Division of Technology and led the Packaging Program in the NUFS Department.
 Dr. Jorge Marcondes was hired in 1994 as a tenure track Associate Professor in Packaging who had taught previously at Victoria University in Australia.
-Eventually, Don Betando retired and Dr. Marcondes become the Coordinator of the Packaging Program.
+Eventually, Don Betando retired and Dr. Marcondes became the Coordinator of the Packaging Program.
 The Packaging Program flourished and grew to 70 students.